Philip Goode, firstname.lastname@example.org

 WEATHERLY BRIG MODEL: In 2007 a further sailing model was made, to scale 1:20, and incorporating these features, with a hull designed by the author to ensure weatherly ability in a Brig 41m long on deck, 7.4m beam, 4m draft and displacing 376 Tons.
-On sea trials its windward performance indicated that the full sized ship, encumbered with full standing and running rigging, deckhouses, boats, etc., might well exceed that of the less nimble fore-and-aft rigged ships This model and two others on this page are now in the Museu de la Mar, Puerto Sóller, Mallorca (Spain).
+On sea trials its windward performance indicated that the full sized ship, encumbered with full standing and running rigging, deckhouses, boats, etc., might well exceed that of the less nimble fore-and-aft rigged ships.
+Thee photo shows her sailing practically straight into the wind.
+This model and two others on this page are now in the Museu de la Mar, Puerto Sóller, Mallorca (Spain).

-This design also uses rotating masts, but what brings it into the realm of commercial viability is that, instead, the masts are stepped on deck and supported by wire rigging, making them much lighter Aside from a thrust bearing at head and heel there are three simple bearing collars along the masts´ length.
+The design illusterated here also uses rotating masts, but what brings it into the realm of commercial viability is that, instead, the masts are stepped on deck and supported by wire rigging, making them much lighter.

 A “Weatherly Square Rigger Design Compendium” prepared by the author has 90 pages of text and 16 scale drawings of sail plans, constructional details in tops and yard articulations to permit full yard swing, lines plans and suggested general arrangement plans for medium sized sail training vessels.
 Copies are available to order.